Piers Lane: Career

 In 1994 he was made an Honorary Member of the Royal Academy of Music, where he has been a professor of piano since 1989.
 In 2007 he received an honorary doctorate from Griffith University, Brisbane.
 Lane is patron and an active supporter of the Tait Memorial Trust in London, a charitable foundation to support young Australian performing artists in the UK.

-Lane is the Artistic Director of the Myra Hess Day held annually at the National Gallery in London, and of the 2009 Bloch Festival at Wigmore Hall.
+Lane is the artistic director of the Myra Hess Day held annually at the National Gallery in London, and of the 2009 Bloch Festival at Wigmore Hall.
 Lane's recording of Ernest Bloch Piano Quintets Nos.
 1 and 2 with the Goldner Quartet (Hyperion) was nominated for BBC Music Magazine Awards in 2009.

-On 11 June 2012, Lane was named an Officer of the Order of Australia for "distinguished service to the performing arts as an internationally renowned classical pianist, to professional and cultural organisations, and to the development of emerging musicians."
+In the 2012 Queen's Birthday Honours list, Lane was named an Officer of the Order of Australia for "distinguished service to the performing arts as an internationally renowned classical pianist, to professional and cultural organisations, and to the development of emerging musicians".

-In April 2015, following the death of the inaugural Artistic Director Warren Thomson in February, Piers Lane was announced as the Artistic Director of the 2016 Sydney International Piano Competition.
+In April 2015, following the death of the inaugural artistic director Warren Thomson in February, Piers Lane was announced as the artistic director of the 2016 Sydney International Piano Competition.

 Lane won the Sir Bernard Heinze Memorial Award in 2022.